jnthn/rakudo-debugger/README.markdown

 # A Command-line Frontend for Rakudo's Debugger

-This is an command-line front-end for the Rakudo Debugger.
+This is a command-line front-end for the Rakudo Debugger.
 When you build a current Rakudo Perl 6, you will get perl6-debug binaries that require this (or a compatible) module to be installed.